bordoley/SQLitePCL.pretty/README.md

   * Trace and profiling events.
   * The ability to register a commit hook.
   * Support for streaming data to and from SQLite using the .NET Stream interface.

-* IStatement -

-* ISQLiteValue -

-* IResultSetValue -
+* SQLiteDatabaseConnection - A concrete implementation of IDatabaseConnection exposed in the API in order to enable database backups.

+* IStatement - This interface is used to bind parameters and to enumerate the result set of a SQL query.
+Its a lower level interface that you rarely need to use in practice but is available if needed.

+* ISQLiteValue - This interface is used to wrap SQLite dynamically typed values which are used in result sets as well as in aggregate and scalar functions.

+* IResultSetValue - A subclass of ISQLiteValue that includes additional result set specific details about a value, including the database, table and column names of the value.

-* IDatabaseBackup -
+* IDatabaseBackup - Interface to SQLite's backup API.

-* SQLiteException -
+* SQLiteException - An exception wrapper around SQLite's error codes.

-* SQLiteVersion -
+* SQLiteVersion - A struct that wraps the SQLite numeric version.

 # Let me see some examples?